40Digits/wordpress-local-build-script/README.md

 # 40digits Local Wordpress Setup

-## Setup/Installation

-Included is a build script that sets up your local dev environment faster than you can `$ say -v g "Restart apache"`.
+> A build script that sets up your local dev environment faster than you can `$ say -v g "Restart apache"`.

 Things it does:

-1. Renames the theme folder to whatever the site directory name is, which is typically the repo slug
+1. Renames the theme folder to whatever the site name is, which is typically the repo slug and/or base directory name
 2. Creates a vhost file
 3. Writes an entry in your hosts file
 4. Creates a database
 5. Creates `wp-config.php`
 6. Restarts apache

-Again, the site name defaults to the site's root directory, which is typically the repo slug.
-This site name is used for the theme folder name, url, and database.
-So just about everything.
-If you don't like that default, too bad!
-JK just change it in `build-config.js`.

-Inside `build-config.js` you will find a few configuration options to help tailor to your specific dev preferences, because everyone is a snowflake.
-However, it can build your environment without any messing about, so long as your MySQL user is `root` and your password is empty.
+## Options

+Since everyone is a snowflake, here are available options for configuration and their defaults.

+- `siteName: path.basename(path.join(__dirname.toString(), '..', '..'))`: The name of the site/repo.
+Defaults to the project directory name, which is normalized based on being at `repo-name/node_modules/wp-local-build-script/`.
+Adjust as needed.
+No spaces, please.

+- `localUrl: 'l.<%= siteName %>'`: The url you want.
+This is rendered with ejs based on `siteName`.

+- `vhostsDir: '/etc/apache2/extra/vhosts/'`: The directory in which to keep your vhost `.conf` files.

+- `hostsFile: '/etc/hosts'`: The location of your hosts file.

+- `customLog: '/http-logs/<%= siteName %>.log'`: Log path.
+This is for the vhost configuration.
+Rendered with ejs using `siteName`.

+- `errorLog: '/http-logs/<%= siteName %>.error.log'`: The path for the apache error logs.
+Also rendered with ejs using the `siteName`.

+- `mysqlUser: 'root'`: Your MySQL username.

+- `mysqlPw: ''`: Your MySQL password.

-### TL;DR :rooster::dash:
+## Instructions :rooster::dash:

-This assumes you have node installed.
-If you're reading this you probably already do, but I thought I'd mention it.

-1. `$ npm i`
-2. Create `gulpfile.js` in the project root
+1. Create `gulpfile.js` in the project root

 ```
 var gulp = require('gulp'),